Skip to navigation Skip to main content

 Changing the output location

-To remap your template’s output to a different path than the default, use the permalink key in the template’s front matter.
+To remap your template’s output to a different path than the default, use the permalink key in the template’s front matter (or elsewhere in the Data Cascade).
 If a subdirectory does not exist, it will be created.

 Syntax YAML Front Matter